Create a Survey in less than 60 seconds!

 1. Stay connected to your customer

-Always review their feedback and address their pain points in a systematic manner.
-You never know you might chance upon a new group of customers or even get some insights into their buying process that will help you in crafting your next marketing message.
+Always review their feedback and systematically address their pain points.
+You never know.
+You might chance upon a new group of customers or even get some insights into their buying process to help you craft your next marketing message.

-By examining the number of visitors to your website, the time that they spend on your blog posts, videos and all other types of content is a good way to profile them more accurately.
-Social media statistics also speak a lot about your consumer’s interests and habits.
-You can get the help of Google Analytics in analyzing their digital preferences.
+By examining the number of visitors to your website and the time that they spend on your blog posts, videos, and all other types of content is a good way to profile them more accurately.
+Social media statistics also reveal much about your consumer’s interests and habits.
+You can get the help of Google Analytics to analyze their digital preferences.

 3. Look back at your own success stories

 Revisit the most successful deals you have won in the past and compare that process with the current ones.
-Try to notice any change in trends, buying behavior, and see what happened just before the customer made the decision to sign the dotted line.
+Try to notice any change in trends in buying behavior and see what happened just before the customer decided to sign the dotted line.
 A comparative study can reveal some interesting results that will give you a better idea of your customer.

 But why take all this trouble?
 The benefits are plenty!